Germany

 As an enabler of all other industrial sectors, the chemical industry has its role in all economic regions or clusters.
 To highlight just a few specific segments, technologies or regions would not be a suitable way to describe the strength of the German chemical industry.

-In 2021 about 2,230 companies partly organized in 40 Chemical Parks employed 473,194 people.
-After the industrial recession in 2019 andthe setbacks due to the Corona pandemic sales increased again by almost 20. per cent to 227.1 billion euros.
-The pent-up demand from industrial customers for the Corona restrictions caused sales to rise..
+In 2023 around 2,100 companies partly organized in 40 Chemical Parks employed 479,542 people.
+Due to the energy crisis and the industrial recession in 2023 sales decreased by almost 14 per cent to 225.5 billion euros.
 60 percent of total sales were generated with customers abroad.

-The German chemical industry is looking back on a particularly difficult year 2022 that was marked by Russia’s war of aggression on Ukraine and the resulting energy crisis.
+The German chemical industry is looking back on particularly difficult years that were marked by Russia’s war of aggression on Ukraine and the resulting energy crisis.
 Enormous energy prices and price increases for raw materials and inputs are making matters hard indeed for industry in Germany.
-Costs went up more sharply than sales prices, so that – according to a recent VCI member survey – meanwhile profits are falling at roughly 80 percent of businesses.
-Every fourth company is already making losses, with SMEs being particularly affected.
-Production dropped by 6 percent against the previous year.
+Costs went up more sharply than sales prices, so that profits were falling Production dropped in 2023 the second year in a row by nearly 8 percent against the previous year.
 When excluding the pharmaceutical business, the decline was even around 10 percent.
 The last comparable slump in production was in 2009 in the wake of the global economic crisis.

-Among the most important trends affecting chemical and pharmaceutical industry are sustainability, climate change, protection of natural ressources, and circular economy.
-The German chemical industry, together with its customers, is developing and implementing new processes and products e.g. with the aim to reach greenhouse gas neutrality by 2050, to use CO2 as an input or to use plastic materials via recycling as feedstock for the next generation of products.
+Among the most important trends affecting chemical and pharmaceutical industry are sustainability, climate change, protection of natural resources, and circular economy.
+The German chemical industry, together with its customers, is developing and implementing new processes and products e.g. with the aim to reach greenhouse gas neutrality by 2050 or earlier, to use CO2 as an input or to use plastic materials via recycling as feedstock for the next generation of products.

 New technologies such as nano- and biotechnology, the hydrogen economy and digitalisation are explored to find efficient ways to achieve these goals.